emikulic/convolver/README.md

 Larger kernels are slower and cause more artifacts at the edge of the output, but are otherwise more accurate.

-* `-sym False` will produce a non-symmetric kernel.
-If the blur was symmetric, then you can use a symmetric deblur kernel, which is the default.

 * `-gamma` can be used to set the input image's gamma.
 By default, there's no gamma correction.